Summer Fun Around Lake Suwa

 Suwa is home to numerous sake breweries that have been operating for hundreds of years.
 Just south of Kamisuwa station is a group of five breweries, called the Gokura, which line the former Koshu kaido road.
 They are Maihime, Reijin, Honkin, Yokobue and Masumi.
 They all offer sake-tastings (and beer tasting at Reijin), so you can visit them all and appreciate the differences in style of each brewery.

-Rice wines for tasting at the Masumi brewery.
+A selection of sake for tasting at the Masumi brewery

 Many people are familiar with hot sake, but haven’t had the chance to try cold sake varieties such as Junmai, Ginjo and Daiginjo before.
 During spring, another popular cold sake is Namazake, an unpasteurized, particularly aromatic variety.
 You may be surprised by the fruity aromas and flavors that are produced from such simple ingredients as rice, yeast and water!